Student Clubs

 Our mission is to create a safe and comfortable space for our black students to feel heard, respected and appreciated while educating others on black culture and issues, but also celebrating black culture and success.

-• STEM Club
+• Board Games Club

 • Drama Club